gleisonkz/angular-todo-list/README-US.md

 <div align="center">

-Application built to practice some concepts about Drag and drop with Angular 11.
+Application built to practice some concepts of my Angular Study's Group.

 ---